OpenVisualCloud/SVT-HEVC/Docs/svt-hevc_encoder_user_guide.md

 >-i filename **[Required]**

 A YUV file (e.g. 8 bit 4:2:0 planar) containing the video sequence that will be encoded.
+Files encoded in YUV4MPEG2 format are also supported (common extension is ".y4m").
 The dimensions of each image are specified by –w and –h as indicated below.

 >-b filename **[Optional]**